Olympic Games

 World Netball meets regularly with representatives from the IOC.

-World Netball continues to work to increase the awareness of the sport worldwide e.g. Increasing Membership, working to gain involvement in more multi-sport events such as the South East Asia Games, the Asian Games, the FISU Universiade, Central American and Caribbean Games etc.
+World Netball continues to work to increase the awareness of the sport worldwide e.g. Increasing Membership and working to gain involvement in more multi-sport events.
+Netball has been on the programme of The World Games, is included in the South East Asia Games, Mini-Pacific Games and Central American and Caribbean Games and in 2024 joins the Asian Indoor Games.

 Click here to download World Netball Position statement on the Olympic Games